ONSdigital/eq-questionnaire-runner/tests/integration/README.md

 make generate-integration-test
 ```

-This will launch a browser pointing to the Launcher UI.
+This will launch a browser pointing to the Launcher UI (make sure the application and supporting services are running).
 Now follow the below steps:

 1. Choose a schema and launch it - the schema name will be used for the name of the file
 1. Navigate through the survey. **Note:** all GETs and POSTs will be recorded